COMPANY: Mind's Eye Poetry

 In describing her book, Molly writes "Echo of Bones, features poems inspired by my experience with Alzheimer's disease, and the courageous men and women who live in the moment, who live in imagination, who live in memory."

-Cover Art
+DESIGN: Cover Art

-After reading the body of work completely, it was clear that the reoccurring themes in the poems are the ideas of what it means to feel "loss."
+CONCEPT: After reading the body of work completely, it was clear that the reoccurring themes in the poems are the ideas of what it means to feel "loss."
 It was clear to me that the cover art be executed traditionally with paint and paper.
 I based the cover art on the following themes: loss and rebirth (cycle of life), strength through resilience, and finding beauty within the process of all stages of life.

-Through my conversation with my client, As a long time resident of Arizona, I discovered her deep rooted attraction to southwestern art.
+INSPIRATION: Through my conversation with my client, As a long time resident of Arizona, I discovered her deep rooted attraction to southwestern art.
 Both being admirers of artists such as Georgia O'Keeffe and Frida Kahlo, was information I needed to proceed to my thumb nailing process.

-Every artists has a different method of creating thumbnails.
+THUMBNAILS: Every artists has a different method of creating thumbnails.
 Some are more detailed than others but essentially you are depicting your idea through composition, and image references.
 Remember the brainstorming process should be a free and creative experience.

 No idea is a bad idea.
 Through the nuances of sketching digitally, or traditionally can sometimes push an idea further than originally anticipated.

+Together with my client we choose the bottom right thumbnail.
 When creating my thumbnails based off my concepts, I specifically choose an Aloe Vera cactus for it's healing properties.
 (I toyed with the iconic image of "Cabbage Patch Kid's Logo) by placing the skull in the middle of the Aloe plant.
 Using the older reference I was able to depict the cycle of life concept but through a reverse perspective.
 Having a skull represent death/old age emerging from where new growth should be located.
 The last important characteristic to note was to have the mouth covered

 *Note: An illustrators job is to create meaning through intentionally choices.